mikker/semantic-review/README.md

 Tell your agent (`CLAUDE.md`, `AGENTS.md`, …):

-> After completing a substantial change, run `semantic-review` and wait for it to exit.
+> After completing a substantial change, run `npx semantic-review` and wait for it to exit.
 Its stdout is the user's review feedback — treat each comment as a change request and address it.